codesharedot/quantum-resistant-ledger-price/README.md

-# dai price
+# aurora price

-Gets the dai price with Python (from JSON).
+Gets the aurora price with Python (from JSON).

 https://pythonbasics.org